rijuld/dance-choreo/README.md

 - **Laban Movement Analysis**: Classification of movements based on Laban effort qualities (Time and Space)
 - **Semi-Supervised Learning**: Leverages both labeled and unlabeled data for more robust model training
 - **Dance Visualization**: Tools for visualizing dance sequences as animations

-# Reasoning behind architecture decision
-1. For finetuning I am using a classifier instead of text output because there are only 9 possible output combinations for each of the sequences in this case.
-2. For pretraining I tried using text-sequence pair and sequence-augmented-sequence pair both but only using  sequence-augmented-sequence  didn't yiedl good results
-3. I used the objective similar to the simclr/clip paper because of the success of the clip paper and the simclr paper in image text pair/image image pair based pretraining.
-4. For pretraining I trained on seq-seq pairs for 5 epochs and then seq-aug-seq pairs and seq-text pairs for another 5 epochs

 ## Getting Started